 Students appreciate that the twenty-first-century classroom and workplace are settings in which people from often widely divergent cultures and who represent diverse experiences and perspectives must learn and work together.
 Students actively seek to understand other perspectives and cultures through reading and listening, and they are able to communicate effectively with people of varied backgrounds.
 They evaluate other points of view critically and constructively.
 Through reading great classic and contemporary works of literature representative of a variety of periods, cultures, and worldviews, students can vicariously inhabit worlds and have experiences much different than their own.

 Standards for

 English Language Arts &

-Literacy in History/Social Studies, Science, and Technical Subjects
+Literacy in History/Social Studies, Science, Mathematics, and Technical Subjects

 Pre-K–5

 College and Career Readiness Anchor Standards for Reading